11. Price Level Histories#

 df = df.drop(['Year', 'Month'], axis=1)

-# handle duplicates by keeping the first
+# Handle duplicates by keeping the first

 df = df[~df.index.duplicated(keep='first')]

-# convert to numeric
+# Convert attribute values to numeric

-df = df.applymap(lambda x: float(x) if x != '—' else np.nan)
+if x != '—' else np.nan)

-# finally, we only focus on data between 1919 and 1925
+# Finally, we only focus on data between 1919 and 1925

-mask = (df.index >= '1919-01-01') & (df.index < '1925-01-01')
+mask = (df.index >= '1919-01-01') & \

 df = df.loc[mask]